krystianbeduch/todo-list/README.md

 The app implements a notification system to help users stay on top of their tasks’ deadlines:
 - When the application starts, it automatically shows notifications for all incomplete tasks whose deadlines are within the next 24 hours or have already passed.
 This ensures users are immediately notified of upcoming or overdue tasks
 - Accessible via the bottom navigation menu, the `Notifications` fragment displays the total count of tasks with active notifications.
 Inside this fragment, users can see detailed information about each task along with the notification type:
-   - __Task deadline has passed__ for overdue tasks
+   - __"Task deadline has passed"__ for overdue tasks
-   - __Upcoming task deadline__ for tasks whose deadline is approaching within 24 hours
+   - __"Upcoming task deadline"__ for tasks whose deadline is approaching within 24 hours

 ### Import and export of task list to files
 The application provides the ability to import and export the task list to external files, allowing users to back up their tasks or load them from other sources.
-This functionality is accessible through the `More` section in the bottom navigation menu, where two options are available: `Import tasks` and `Export tasks`.
+This functionality is accessible through the `More` section in the bottom navigation menu, where two options are available: `Import tasks` and `Export tasks`:
-- Exporting tasks:
+- Exporting tasks
    - After selecting the `Export` option, a dialog window appears where the user can choose the file format.
 Once the export process is completed successfully, a confirmation message is shown to the user.
-The exported file is saved to the device's `Downloads` directory
+The exported file is saved to the device's `Downloads` directory.
-- Importing tasks:
+- Importing tasks
    - After selecting the `Import` option, the app opens a file picker, allowing the user to select a file from the device's storage.
 A built-in mechanism checks the file extension to ensure it matches the expected formats.
 Files with unsupported extensions are automatically rejected, and an error message is displayed.
 It is important that the structure of the imported file adheres to the required format.
 If the format is incorrect or inconsistent, the import will fail, and an appropriate error message will be shown to the user.
 The `id` field at the import stage is ommited although it is required in the file.

 #### CSV